 Hackney Carriage and Private Hire licensing policy

 The Council consulted on a new updated Hackney Carriage and Private Hire licensing policy to provide guidance to all parties on how to apply for a licence, and how licences will be enforced.
-The consultation process closed on Wednesday 27 September 2017, and Members of the Licensing Committee approved the new policy on 8 November 2017 to take effect from 1 January 2018.
+The consultation process closed on 27 September 2017, and Members of the Licensing Committee approved the new policy on 8 November 2017 to take effect from 1 January 2018.
 Potential applicants are strongly advised to read this guide before completing any application forms.

-The full proposed policy document including an overview of the proposals can be found on the link below.
+The new policy document can be found on the link below.

 For more information on how to apply for a licence click on the links below: